We can best help you to prevent war not by repeating your words and following your methods but by finding new words and creating new methods.

 Because it relies on body cues, values our experiences and the context of our lives it can be described as embodied, relational and intentionally political.
 These principles are hallmarks of Well Now theory and practise.

-The short version is: Connected eating recognises that eating meets many needs.
-These include health, pleasure, values, family, social and emotional needs.
-Connected eating helps us to feel at ease around food so that we eat in a way that supports our health and happiness.
+The short version is: Connected eating recognises that eating meets many needs such as include health, pleasure, values, family, social and emotional needs.
+It also recognises that eating is influenced by many variables, including our circumstances and histories.
+Connected eating helps make sense of our eating and feel at ease around food so that eating congruently supports our overall wellbeing.

 Critical Appraisal This involves assessing research to see whether researchers have stuck to the rules of their discipline.
 It determines trustworthiness and usefulness within the accepted norms of a group.
 It discourages investigation of group rules, norms and values.
 As such, it inadvertently entrenches biases, and so mitigates against social justice and robust science.

 Critical Dietetics originated as a movement in June 2009 and the enthusiasm that fuels its momentum confirms it as an idea whose time has come.
 Critical Dietetics create a space for critical inquiry and dialogue to build on and broaden the body of knowledge in dietetics through collective and inclusive efforts.
 It necessarily embraces multiple disciplines, perspectives and voices and members actively welcome contributions from allies who share our aims.
 Read more here https://criticaldieteticsblog.com/about/